donovan-herion/character-manager/README.md

 ### Specificity of the project

-A total of 12 teams will have access to this database and will modify it multiple times during the project
+A total of 12 teams will have access to this database and will modify it multiple times during the project.

 ---